-Your organization launched 23 AI proofs of concept in the last 18 months.
+Twenty-three AI proofs of concept launched in the last 18 months.
 Three are in production.
-The other 20 are in a state politely described as "still promising" — which is another way of saying they're dead and nobody has said so yet.
+The other 20 are described as "still promising" — operator translation: dead, with nobody willing to say so.

-This isn't unusual.
-S&P Global's 2025 Voice of the Enterprise survey, covering more than 1,000 enterprises in North America and Europe, found that organizations scrapped 46% of their AI PoC projects before reaching production [1].
-The abandonment rate nearly tripled between 2024 and 2025 — from 17% to 42% of companies abandoning most AI initiatives.
-Gartner predicted at least 30% of generative AI projects would be abandoned after proof of concept [2].
-Deloitte's 2026 State of AI in the Enterprise report found only 25% of organizations had moved more than 40% of their AI experiments into production [5].
+This is the default state, not the exception.
+S&P Global's 2025 Voice of the Enterprise survey, covering 1,000+ enterprises across North America and Europe, found organizations scrapped 46% of AI PoCs before they reached production.[1]
+The abandonment rate nearly tripled in twelve months — 17% of companies abandoning most AI initiatives in 2024, 42% in 2025.
+Gartner had already forecast that 30% of generative AI projects would die after PoC.[2]
+Deloitte's 2026 State of AI in the Enterprise found only 25% of organizations had moved more than 40% of their experiments into production.[5]

-The popular diagnosis is technical: bad data, integration complexity, MLOps immaturity.
-Those things are real.
-But they're symptoms.
-The root cause is organizational: PoC culture rewards experimentation and punishes shipping.
+The popular diagnosis is technical.
+Bad data.
+Integration complexity.
+MLOps immaturity.
+Those are real, and they are downstream.
+The structural cause is older and simpler: PoC culture rewards experimentation and punishes shipping.
+Every incentive in the system points away from production.

-An AI proof of concept is a learning tool.
-It should answer exactly one question — "Can this work?" — and then either become a production service or be killed.
-What it should never become is a permanent exhibit in your innovation portfolio.
+A proof of concept is supposed to answer one question — can this work? — and then become a service or be killed.
+What it must never become is a permanent exhibit in the innovation portfolio.
+That is the failure mode this article is about, and the fix is not technical.

 Why PoCs Are Career Gold and Production Is Career Risk

-A proof of concept has a very attractive risk profile.
-It lasts three to six months.
-It runs on cleansed data in an isolated environment with a single executive sponsor who believes in it.
+A proof of concept has an attractive risk profile.
+Three to six months.
+Cleansed data.
+Isolated environment.
+A single executive sponsor who already believes in it.
 Success is defined as "impressive demo."
-Failure is soft — if it doesn't work out, you learned something, and that's still a win.
-The innovation team gets visibility, the executive gets a talking point for the board, and the vendor gets a renewal conversation.
-Everyone benefits except the organization's long-term AI capability.
+Failure is soft — if it does not work, you learned something, and that is still a win.
+The innovation team gets visibility.
+The executive gets a board talking point.
+The vendor gets a renewal conversation.
+The organization's long-term AI capability is the only loser at the table, and it does not vote.

-Production is different in every way that matters to careers.
-It has real users, messy data, integration dependencies, and a clear definition of failure — the system stops working and people notice.
+Production inverts every term of that deal.
+Real users.
+Messy data.
+Integration dependencies.
+A definition of failure that is unmistakable — the system stops working and people notice.
 Someone has to own it, respond to incidents, and explain performance numbers to a leadership team that has already moved on to the next exciting PoC.
-The average Chief Digital and Innovation Officer tenure is 2.8 years [3], which means the executive who commissioned a PoC is rarely around to own the production outcome.
+The average Chief Digital and Innovation Officer tenure is 2.8 years.[3]
+The executive who commissioned the PoC is rarely around to own the production outcome.

 The incentives are not secretly misaligned.
 They are openly, structurally misaligned.

-This is what Andrew Baker, an engineering leader who shipped AI systems at Capitec Bank, identified as the institutional cowardice problem [6]: governance structures that exist not to manage risk but to distribute blame.
-The steering committee that meets fortnightly but can't make a decision without a subcommittee.
-The approval process requiring 14 sign-offs before anything moves to production.
-These structures aren't protecting the organization — they're protecting the people inside them by ensuring that nothing that could fail visibly ever ships.
+Andrew Baker, who shipped AI systems at Capitec Bank, calls this institutional cowardice: governance structures that exist not to manage risk but to distribute blame.[6]
+The fortnightly steering committee that cannot decide without a subcommittee.
+The 14-signature approval ladder before anything moves to production.
+These structures do not protect the organization.
+They protect the people inside them by ensuring that nothing capable of failing visibly ever ships.

 Product, engineering, and operations share accountability

-The 90-day PoC timeline isn't new.
-What's missing is what happens at the end of it.
+The 90-day PoC timeline is not new.
+What is missing is what happens at the end of it.

 Most PoCs have a notional 90-day window that quietly extends to 120, then 180, then "we're still learning."
-Each extension is individually reasonable — there's a new data source to integrate, a stakeholder to align, a model version to test.
-Collectively, they mean the PoC never faces a decision.
-The team is permanently engaged in something that should have either shipped or died months ago.
+Each extension is individually reasonable — a new data source to integrate, a stakeholder to align, a model version to test.
+Together they mean the PoC never faces a decision.
+The team is permanently engaged in something that should have shipped or died months ago.

-The 90-day clock's value is not as a build timeline.
-It's as a decision-forcing device.
-By day 90, you should have enough signal to answer the only question that matters: are we shipping this or not?
-If you can't answer that question by day 90, you don't have an insufficient PoC — you have an organization that is structurally unable to make production decisions, and no amount of additional build time will fix that.
+The value of the 90-day clock is not as a build timeline.
+It is as a decision-forcing device.
+By day 90 you should have enough signal to answer the only question that matters: are we shipping this or not?
+If you cannot answer that question by day 90, you do not have an insufficient PoC.
+You have an organization structurally unable to make production decisions, and no amount of additional build time will change that.
+Add time and the same indecision plays out at month six.

-NTT DATA consultant Alex Potapov, who oversees GenAI implementation cycles for global clients in energy and insurance, identifies the earliest warning sign clearly: heavy manual intervention [3].
-If the team is manually preparing prompts, stitching together data by hand, or curating outputs before anyone sees them, the system was never designed for production.
-You can detect this by day 30 if you know what to look for.
+NTT DATA consultant Alex Potapov, who runs GenAI implementation cycles for global energy and insurance clients, names the earliest warning sign clearly: heavy manual intervention.[3]
+If the team is hand-preparing prompts, stitching data manually, or curating outputs before anyone sees them, the system was never designed to run unattended.
+That signal is detectable by day 30 if you know what to look for.

-The day 80 pre-gate review — a structured session ten days before the decision gate — makes this explicit.
+The day-80 pre-gate review — a structured session ten days before the decision — exists to make this explicit.
 Not a progress update.
 A readiness audit.
-The questions it answers are not "how far have we come?" but "do we have what we need to decide?"
+The questions are not "how far have we come?"
+They are "do we have what we need to decide?"

-The four questions that actually determine ship vs kill are operational:
+The four questions that actually decide ship versus kill are operational, not feature-level.

 Does it solve the problem?
-Not "does it produce interesting outputs?" — does it solve the specific business problem it was built for, at the volume and quality the business requires?
-A document summarization system that works beautifully on the 10 sanitized documents used in the demo is not solving the problem if the production environment has 50,000 documents in 11 formats with inconsistent metadata.
+Not "does it produce interesting outputs?"
+Does it solve the specific business problem at the volume and quality the business requires?
+A document summarization system that performs beautifully on the 10 sanitized documents in the demo is not solving anything if production has 50,000 documents in 11 formats with inconsistent metadata.

-Is the team capable of operating it?
+Can the team operate it?
 The original authors understand every quirk.
-But can the team that will own this at 2am — the platform engineers, the on-call rotation — debug a failure without the original author in the room?
-If the answer is no, the knowledge transfer hasn't happened and the system isn't shippable yet.
+Irrelevant.
+The team that owns this at 2am — the platform engineers, the on-call rotation — must be able to diagnose a failure without the original author in the room.
+If they cannot, knowledge transfer has not happened and the system is not shippable.
+Operability, not authorship, decides this.

-Do we have monitoring?
-Not "can we add monitoring later" — does it exist now, before go-live?
-This means specific thresholds, alerting, defined escalation paths, and a dashboard that shows whether the system is healthy in terms someone from operations can read.
-A system without monitoring isn't production-ready.
-It's a PoC with a production URL.
+Does monitoring exist?
+Not "can we add monitoring later."
+Does it exist now, before go-live, with thresholds, alerts, defined escalation paths, and a dashboard someone in operations can read?
+A system without monitoring is not production-ready.
+It is a PoC with a production URL.

-Can we roll back?
-The rollback plan must be documented, tested, and owned before deployment.
-Organizations that document rollback procedures before deployment recover from AI incidents significantly faster than those that develop plans reactively [8].
-Treat rollback as operational, not theoretical — if it hasn't been executed in a staging environment, it hasn't been tested.
+Has rollback been executed?
+Documented, tested, owned — and rehearsed.
+Organizations that document rollback before deployment recover from AI incidents faster than those building plans reactively.[8]
+Treat rollback as operational, not theoretical.
+If it has not been executed in staging, it has not been tested.

 | Dimension | Ship Signal | Kill Signal | Common Trap |